terraform-aviatrix-modules/terraform-aviatrix-oci-transit-firenet/README.md

-bgp_ecmp  | false | Enable Equal Cost Multi Path (ECMP) routing for the next hop firewall_image | Palo Alto Networks VM-Series Next-Generation Firewall (BYOL) | The firewall image to be used to deploy the NGFW's firewall_image_version | 10.0.4 | The firewall image version specific to the NGFW vendor image insane_mode | false | Set to true to enable insane mode encryption
+bgp_ecmp  | false | Enable Equal Cost Multi Path (ECMP) routing for the next hop firewall_image | Palo Alto Networks VM-Series Next-Generation Firewall (BYOL) | The firewall image to be used to deploy the NGFW's firewall_image_version | 10.0.4 | The firewall image version specific to the NGFW vendor image inspection_enabled | true | Set to false to disable inspection on the firewall instances insane_mode | false | Set to true to enable insane mode encryption

 Outputs